schlunsen/claude-control-terminal/docs/TUI_GUIDE.md

 # Interactive TUI Guide

-The go-claude-templates CLI now includes a modern, interactive Terminal User Interface (TUI) that makes it easy to browse and install components.
+The claude-control-terminal CLI now includes a modern, interactive Terminal User Interface (TUI) that makes it easy to browse and install components.

 ## Quick Start